micah1701/node1/src/app/README.md

 ### Common Error Codes

-- **400 Bad Request** - Invalid request parameters or missing required fields
+- **400 Bad Request** - Invalid request parameters, missing required fields, or missing passphrase
-- **401 Unauthorized** - Invalid or missing authentication
+- **401 Unauthorized** - Invalid or missing authentication, or invalid passphrase
 - **403 Forbidden** - Insufficient permissions for the requested operation
 - **404 Not Found** - Application or key not found, or user doesn't have access
 - **500 Internal Server Error** - Server-side error